 - Kidder, Tracy.
 The Soul of a New Machine.
 Boston: Little, Brown, 1981.
 Classic journalistic study of one company's project to develop a minicomputer and "make a lot of money." - Lavington, Simon, Early British Computers.
 Manchester: Manchester University Press 1980.
 Online transcript at [ed-thelen.org/comp-hist/EarlyBritish.html].

-Overview focusing on the development of the technologies involved.

-• Metropolis, Nicholas, Jack Howlett and Gian-Carlo Rota, eds, A History of Computing in the Twentieth Century.
-New York: Academic Press 1980.

-Among the most technical/mathematical of overview studies.
-Coverage mostly 1940s-60s.
-Includes first-hand recollections by Backus, Dijkstra, Eckert, Good, Mauchly, Wilkes, Zuse and others.

-• Norberg, Arthur, and Judy O'Neill, Transforming Computer Technology: Information Processing for the Pentagon, 1962-1986.
+Overview focusing on the development of the technologies involved. - Norberg, Arthur, and Judy O'Neill, Transforming Computer Technology: Information Processing for the Pentagon, 1962-1986.
 Baltimore: Johns Hopkins, 1996.
 The role of the US Advanced Research Projects Agency in sponsoring computer science research for (possible) military application, much of which eventually became part of 'everyday' computing.
-Includes AI work and ARPAnet.

-• Rochlin, Gene, Trapped in the Net: the unanticipated consequences of computerization.
+Includes AI work and ARPAnet. - Rochlin, Gene, Trapped in the Net: the unanticipated consequences of computerization.
 Princeton University Press 1997.